Understanding peer support in learning environments

 Team-based learning promotes shared comprehension and reinforces collaboration.
 Cohort programmes enable open dialogue about concept application within shared work contexts.

-Post-training peer pairing fosters continuous support and accountability.
+Post-training peer pairing builds continuous support and accountability.
 Buddies exchange reflections, monitor progress, and co-develop action plans, maintaining learning momentum beyond formal sessions.

 Virtual communities, chat groups, and discussion boards replicate peer interaction in remote or hybrid settings.
 Platforms like Microsoft Teams, Slack, and Learning Experience Platforms facilitate ongoing discussions reinforcing accountability.